xxoolm/ArchiveBox/README.md

 <hr/>
 <br/>

-**ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view websites offline.**
+**ArchiveBox is a self-hosted app that lets you preserve content from websites in a variety of formats.**

+We aim to make your data immediately useful, and stored in common formats that been around for decades.
+As output we save standard HTML, PNG, PDF, TXT, JSON, WARC, SQLite, all guaranteed to be readable for decades to come.
+ArchiveBox also has a CLI, REST API, and webhooks so you can set up integrations with other services.

 Without active preservation effort, everything on the internet eventually disappears or degrades.
-Archive.org does a great job as a centralized service, but saved URLs have to be public, and they can't save every type of content.

 *ArchiveBox is an open source tool that lets organizations & individuals archive both public & private web content while retaining control over their data.
 It can be used to save copies of bookmarks, preserve evidence for legal cases, backup photos from FB/Insta/Flickr or media from YT/Soundcloud/etc., save research papers, and more...*
 <br/>